United States of America Visa Types Explained

 All but the first, immigrant visas, may be considered short-term or temporary entry visas.
 Immigrant visas are intended to permit qualified individuals to enter the US to obtain permanent residency and even citizenship eventually.

-Visitor US Visa Types
+Visitor United States of America Visa Types

 • Business B-1: